AnywhereFitness2021/AF_Backend/README.md

 ///////////

 [PUT] update class by classId
+[restrictedToInstructor] request header must include (saved under "Authorization") a valid token generated upon logging in with an instructor's account

 Send PUT request to /api/classes/:classId, passing through an updated class in the body along with a classId parameter